Coronavirus Update:What patients and families need to know

 - Ophthalmologic problems

-Provider should instruct families on basic first line treatment for headaches including:
+Instruct family on basic first line treatment for headaches

-- Exercise at least three days per week for 30 minutes
+- Exercise at least five days per week for 30 minutes

 - Sleep per AAP guidelines with no more than two hours of variability in sleep or wake timing

-- Ibuprofen - 10mg/kg per dose up to three days per week
+- Ibuprofen 10 mg/kg per dose, max 600mg/dose up to three days per week

 - Triptans may be considered up to twice weekly if no contraindication

-- Headaches for less than six months duration not responding to lifestyle changes and first line treatment (ibuprofen, triptans, cyproheptadine)
+- Headaches for less than 6 months duration not responding to lifestyle changes and first line treatment (ibuprofen, triptans, cyproheptadine),

 - Headaches associated with abnormal neurologic exam findings, especially papilledema, nystagmus, gait or motor changes